Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 **For a 5 axis CNC and 3D printers like Open5x the following naming will be used:**

 For rotational axes around the X axis A will be used, around Y B and around Z C. 5 axis CNC uses three linear axes XYZ and two rotational ones AB, AC or BC.
 The rotational axes can be installed at the spindle, called head/head, at the workpiece, called table/table, or mixed head/table.
-Open5x uses UV for rotational axes, support for this alternative naming (instead of BC) will be checked.
+Open5x uses UV for rotational axes in G-Code, it is converted to the AT parameters.
+UV must be defined to rotational by M584 R1 in this case.

 **For a 4 axis palletized robot (closed chain) this naming is used:**
 (like ABB IRB 460, Kuka KR 700, Fanuc M-410)

-The letters X, Y, Z, U are used.
+The letters X, Y, Z when using 3 actuators, and the next defined letter if a 4th actuator is used.

 # M584 R